sourmash-bio/sourmash/paper.md

 large DNA or RNA sequence collections, and then compare or search them using a Jaccard index [@Ondov:2015].
-MinHash sketches can be used to identify samples, find similar samples, identify data sets with shared sequences, and build phylogenetic trees
+MinHash sketches can be used to identify samples, find similar samples, identify data sets with shared sequences, and build phylogenetic trees.

 Since sourmash v1 was released in 2016 [@Brown:2016], sourmash has expanded to support new database types and many more command line functions.